syedarehaq/wikipedia_gender_concepts_establishment/scripts/discovery_cluster/README.md

 ### Actual running starts here:

+**Caveat: Do not use c3177, you do not have write permission in `/srv/tmp` in c3177, and also right now c3200 in down mode**

 Need to run the follwing script  after CD into the `repo/scripts/discvoery_cluster` directory
 ```
 bash create_all_exclusive_nodes_using_screen.sh